tkoz0/factor-database/numbers/README.md

 - extensions of sequences to negative indexes if they give interesting results
 - constants for the random fibonacci sequence
 - pseudoprimes if there are any types that grow quickly enough
+- fibonacci/lucas plus/minus small constant (and other important sequences)

 # ideas from oeis.org